Jamie-Clayton/Docs/_posts/2020-08-17-desired-state-configuration.md

 Test-DSCConfiguration -Detailed
 ```

-More Detailed walk through for onpremise example - [Github - JohnTheBrit](https://github.com/johnthebrit/PowerShellMC/blob/master/Assets/SavillTechWebOnPrem.ps1)
+For a fuller on-premise walkthrough, see [Github - JohnTheBrit](https://github.com/johnthebrit/PowerShellMC/blob/master/Assets/SavillTechWebOnPrem.ps1).

-> Using LocalHost in configuration may not behave as you expect
+> Using `LocalHost` as the target node in a configuration may not behave the way you expect.
+Watch this one — it's a common first stumble.
+{: .prompt-warning }

-## File Example
+## File resource example

 ```PowerShell
 File CriticalFileExample